abhaysastry1/cityscout/README.md

 ### How to Use the Dashboard

 1. Open the CityScout link provided above.
-2. Select your demographic category of interest (e.g., women travelling solo, children, tourists).
+2. Select your demographic category of interest (e.g., women traveling solo, children, tourists).
 3. View the interactive choropleth map displaying a heat map representing the risk score for different states.
 4. Adjust the population filter using the sliding bar to refine your results.
 5. Explore the list of top 10 safe cities based on the calculated crime risk scores.